European Adventures by Land and Sea

 You’re not going to be able to see Europe in all its natural and historic beauty as easily as you will on a Katarina Line tour.
 Daniel Hauptfeld says, “Our guests have the opportunity to explore the stunning natural environment and historical, quaint Mediterranean towns of Croatia and its neighbors, experiencing their unique culture and wonderful cuisine, some of which are famous throughout the world.

-“Our cruises take guests from one island to another, letting them swim in the cool, crystal clear waters of delightful little coves, pulling into ports along the coastal villages, where guests can hike, bike or drive many of its scenic trails.”
+“Our cruises take guests from one island to another, letting them swim in the cool, crystal clear waters of delightful little coves, pulling into ports along with the coastal villages, where guests can hike, bike or drive many of its scenic trails.”

 The historical, environmental, and cultural significance of the places you’ll see on a Katarina Line tour is staggering.
 There are multiple national parks, some of which are UNESCO World Heritage Sites.
 Spots like Zadar, Korcula, and Hvar are as picturesque as they are historic.